New intern, grandfather of eight among Aurora, Illinois, shooting victims

 Parks was an alumnus of Northern Illinois University who graduated from its college of business in 2014, she said.

-Thomas Wherner, Trevor's younger brother, said, “He wanted to do some good to the people around him, help them out."
+Thomas Wehner, Trevor's younger brother, said, "He wanted to do some good to the people around him, help them out."

-"I always looked up to him just because he did have so many friends and he was so loved, and I just always wanted to be like him," Thomas Wherner said in an interview with NBC News.
+"I looked up to him just because he did have so many friends and he was so loved, and I just always wanted to be like him," Thomas Wehner said in an interview with NBC News.

-Beyer was "a gentle giant," Mindy Hilliard, who is married to Beyer's brother, said.
+Beyer was "a gentle giant," Mindy Hilliard, whose sister is married to Beyer's brother, said.
 "He always was laughing and joking and had a smile on his face.
 He loved his family."

 "He had a daughter and a son and was going to be 48 years old this upcoming Thursday," she said.

-Note: CORRECTION (Feb.
-18, 2019, 1:25 p.m.
-ET): A previous version of this article misstated Mindy Hilliard's relationship to Russell Beyer.
-Her sister is married Beyer's brother; she is not married to Beyer's brother.
-CORRECTION (Feb.
-17, 2019, 1:20 a.m.
-ET): A previous version of this article misspelled the last name of the brother of Trevor Wehner.
-He is Thomas Wehner, not Wherner.